 From factories in China and India, across the Pacific Ocean, through the heart of PNG’s highlands at MAF’s Mount Hagen base, the nets are finally received by local health providers like Spaki from an MAF aircraft, having made an epic journey across thousands of miles to protect some of the most vulnerable communities in the world.

-Nets like the one below at Mougulu clinic will help prevent the spread of malaria in remote parts of PNG.
+Nets like the one below at Mougulu Clinic will help prevent the spread of malaria in remote parts of PNG.
 Credit: Jessica Hunt